 Phosphorus plays a key role in the process of photosynthesis and respiration.
-It is advised to use more phosphorus than nitrogen during the flowering.
+It is advised to use more phosphorus than nitrogen during flowering.

 Potassium is necessary for the building and transferring of sugars for marijuana plants.
-It is also an important element for absorption of water and nutrients, aiding rapid growth of the plant.
+It is also an important element for the absorption of water and nutrients, aiding rapid growth of the plant.

 Watering of Marijuana Plants